munificent/craftinginterpreters/book/introduction.md

 Implementing a language is a real test of programming skill.
 The code is complex and performance critical.
 You must master recursion, dynamic arrays, trees, graphs, and hash tables.
-You probably use hash tables at least in your day-to-day programming, but how well do you *really* understand them?
+You probably use hash tables at least in your day-to-day programming, but do you *really* understand them?
 Well, after we've crafted our own from scratch, I guarantee you will.

 While I intend to show you that an interpreter isn't as daunting as you might believe, implementing one well is still a challenge.
 Rise to it, and you'll come